tc39/proposal-smart-pipelines/readme.md

 # Motivation
-This section gives a brief overview of the motivations behind the smart pipeline operator’s Core Proposal, as well the Additional Features listed above.
+This section gives a brief overview of the motivations behind the smart pipeline operator’s Core Proposal, as well the additional features listed above.
 **Examples from real-world libraries** are juxtaposed with their original versions.
-The original versions have been lightly edited (e.g., breaking up lines, removing semicolons), in order to fit their horizontal widths into this table. **Examples that use Additional Features** are included **only to illustrate** the power of the pipeline/topic concept and are always simply **rewritable** into forms that use **only the Core Proposal**.
+The original versions have been lightly edited (e.g., breaking up lines, removing semicolons), in order to fit their horizontal widths into this table. **Examples that use additional features** are included **only to illustrate** the power of the pipeline/topic concept and are always simply **rewritable** into forms that use **only the Core Proposal**.